Executive Director and William R. and Gretchen B. Kimball Chair

 Foley has published over 130 scientific articles, including many highly cited works in Science, Nature, and the Proceedings of the National Academy of Sciences.
 In 2014, Thomson Reuters named him a Highly Cited Researcher in ecology and environmental science, placing him among the top 1 percent most cited global scientists.

-He has also written many popular articles, op-eds, and essays in publications like National Geographic, the New York Times, Scientific American, The Guardian, Ensia, Yale’s Environment 360, among others.
+He has also written many popular articles, op-eds, and essays in publications like National Geographic, the New York Times, Scientific American, The Guardian, Ensia, Yale’s Environment 360, and bioGraphic, among others.
 His research has also been featured on the covers of National Geographic, Nature, and Scientific American.

 A noted science communicator, Foley’s presentations on global environmental issues have been featured at hundreds of venues, including the Aspen Environmental Forum, the Chautauqua Institution, and TED.